 When is Enrichment important?

 In general, it would be fantastic to use enrichment on a daily basis, but to be honest, you probably don’t even realise that you are already providing some form of enrichment for your dog every day.
 It’s fantastic to use when you can’t leave the house, due to extreme weather, or if you are sick, injured, etc. It’s also important for reactive dogs that just can’t get outside.
 It’s great for owners who work long hours as it can help fill that 8-9-hour gap when you’re not home.
-As mentioned above it can really help if a dog has behavioural issues as it’s going to help decrease boredom.
-Enrichment is mentally stimulating and will tire them out more.
+As mentioned above it can really help if a dog has behavioural issues as it’s going to help decrease boredom and help with their overall mental state.
+Enrichment is mentally stimulating and great for your dogs brain.

 Five types of Enrichment and examples